vesoft-inc/nebula-algorithm/nebula-exchange/doc-2.0/EN/use-exchange/ex-ug-import-hive.md

 - Hadoop 2.9.2, deployed in the Pseudo-Distributed mode

-- HIVE 2.3.7, with MySQL 8.0.22
+- Hive 2.3.7, with MySQL 8.0.22

 - Nebula Graph v2-nightly, deployed with Docker Compose.
 For more information, see [Deploy Nebula Graph with Docker Compose](https://github.com/vesoft-inc/nebula-docker-compose "Click to go to GitHub").

 ## Prerequisites

-To import data from HIVE with Exchange v2.x, do a check of these:
+To import data from Hive with Exchange v2.x, do a check of these:

 - Exchange v2.x is compiled.
 For more information, see [Compile Exchange v2.x](../ex-ug-compile.md).
 Exchange 2.0.0 is used in this example.